galaux/diosmio/README.txt

 diosmio-gwt is a GWT project for DiosMio

-Check you have gwt-servlet.jar in diosmio-gwt/src/main/webapp/WEB-INF/lib
+Check you have gwt-servlet.jar in diosmio-gwt/src/main/webapp/WEB-INF/lib (if not then just copy it from your GWT SDK bundle dir)